videosdk-live/videosdk-docs/android_docs_versioned_docs/version-0.1.x/api/sdk-reference/initMeeting.md

 - Whether `webcam` of the participant will be on while joining the meeting.
 If it is set to `false`, then webcam of that participant will be `disabled` by default, but can be `enabled` or `disabled` later.

   - type: `Boolean`
   - `REQUIRED`

+### multiStream

+- It will specifiy if the stream should send multiple resolution layers or single resolution layer.

+  - type: `boolean`
+  - `REQUIRED`

 ### participantId